Nowadays, more and more people feel concerned about health problems that were unknown years past.

 After reading all of the above, you may conclude that estrogen is your number one enemy.
 The normal reaction would be trying to reduce estrogen as much as possible.

 Maybe by using aromatase-inhibiting drugs, natural herbs, and lifestyle changes.
 However, instead of slashing estrogen levels, we should try to maintain normal levels, between 20 and 30 pg/mL.
 Lower levels of estrogen are not a good idea and may cause osteoporosis and increase your cardiovascular risk.

 Therefore, it is recommended to measure your estrogen levels along with your free testosterone.
 This should be a routine exam

-Less than 100 years later, estrogen levels were found and recognized as a normal occurrence in men as well.
+Less than 100 years later, estrogen levels were a normal occurrence in men as well.
 But then, once again, less than 100 years ago, estrogen dominance was discovered and researched.
 It was firstly described in women, and now it is being investigated in men.

 Estrogen has an important role in a woman’s health.
 Men should maintain low levels, but after a certain age, they reduce their testosterone and increase their estrogen levels.
-This is heavily influenced by fat deposition and our modern lifestyle.
+Fat deposition and our modern lifestyle heavily influence this.
 Thus, it is possible to make natural changes and use natural aromatase inhibitors for men to block estrogen dominance.

 A male hormonal panel should not only include a PSA analysis and free testosterone.

 It should also measure estradiol and other chemistry levels.
 By maintaining a good proportion of testosterone and estradiol, we will be able to detect and treat estrogen dominance as soon as possible.
 It will also be possible to detect patients with low testosterone levels and differentiate them with patients displaying high estrogen symptoms.

 Find out about our Natural Estrogen Blocker for Men: Estro Clear.